Terms and Conditions

 1.7 Any obligation in the Agreement on a person not to do something includes, without limitation, an obligation not to agree, allow, permit or acquiesce in that thing being done.

-1.8 References to Conditions and Schedules are to the conditions and schedules of the Agreement including the Master Services Agreement and a Service Description.
+1.8 References to Conditions and Schedules are to the conditions and schedules of the Agreement including the Network Services Agreement and/or the Support or Helpdesk Schedule and/or the Service Description.

 2. APPLICATION OF CONDITIONS